3 Tips to Not Get Denied for a Mortgage During Application

 Even if you have a quarter of a million dollars in your retirement account and high FICOs, you can’t tell your lender you’ll randomly tap your account in retirement to help pay your mortgage.

-If you’re retired, your income from Social Security, pensions, rental income
+If you’re retired, your income from Social Security, pensions, rental income and other validated sources will have to be enough to qualify you for a mortgage.

 Again, lenders don’t like “sporadic,” they like steady.